fathergoose/al_ilseman_lfo_code_challenge/README.md

 See above.
 Bad server requests are now just passed allong more similarly to a regular response allowing the user to see the resoponse code and keep going.

 *How would you package your client up for installation via PyPI?*
 I packaged the module and published it to https://testpypi.python.org/pypi.
-It is available under the name not_real.
+It is available under the name `not_real`.
 ```
 pip install -i https://testpypi.python.org/pypi not_real
 ```